ohxrn/MyNightApp/README.md

 # MyNightApp

-Welcome to MyNightMapped!
+Welcome to MyNight (Beta)!
-MyNightMapped is a cutting-edge application that revolutionizes how you experience nightlife.
-Powered by the latest technologies, including React, Mapbox, Firebase, and more, MyNightMapped is your ultimate companion for navigating the vibrant nightlife scene.
+MyNight is a cutting-edge application that revolutionizes how you experience nightlife and social experiences.
+Powered by the latest technologies, including React, Mapbox, Firebase, and more, MyNight is your ultimate companion for navigating the vibrant nightlife scene.

 Features
 Real-Time Location Tracking
 Never lose track of your friends again!
 MyNightMapped uses advanced geolocation technology to keep you connected with your friends in real-time.
 See where your friends are and join them at the hottest spots in town.

-Interactive Map Interface
+Interactive 3D Map Interface
 Explore your city like never before with our sleek and intuitive map interface.
 Discover nearby venues, see live updates on crowd density, and find the perfect spot for your next adventure.

 Smart Notifications
 Stay informed with smart notifications that alert you when your friends are nearby or when there's an exciting event happening in your area.
 Customize your notification preferences to ensure you never miss out on the action.

 Virtual Line Management
 Say goodbye to long lines and wasted time.
 MyNightMapped's virtual line management system lets you join waitlists for popular venues from the comfort of your home.
+Receive realtime updates on what places have long lines, and what spots are ideal for quick entries.
 Receive alerts when it's your turn to enter and breeze past the crowds like a VIP.

 Personalized Profiles
 Create your unique profile and share your interests, bio, and favorite hangout spots with your friends.
 Connect with like-minded individuals and discover new experiences together.